PALEOLITHIC ART MAGAZINE

 research about behaviors....................spiritual Culture

-Probably the word Archeomatterology will not like to the "actual" palethnologists; the word can be also an other, but the science must be renewed periodically, also in the names.
+It is probable, that the today's palethnologists will not like the term archaeomatteriology; the term can also be another one, but the science must be renewed periodically, also in the names.

 The method and the trend, that have been in agreement, allow a greater exchange of opinions between scholars of prehistoric art, in how much wide a lot the search field.